InformaticsMatters/squonk/openshift/ansible/README.md

     ansible-playbook -e "users_file=users.txt" -t keycloak-users \
         playbooks/squonk/deploy.yaml

+You can delete the laoder and r-run it with: -

+    ansible-playbook playbooks/squonk-chemcentral/delete-loader.yaml
+    ansible-playbook -t chemcentral-loader \
+        playbooks/squonk-chemcentral/deploy.yaml

 There is an `undeploy` playbook that can be run for squonk: -

     ansible-playbook playbooks/squonk/undeploy.yaml